-The Industrial Relations Society of Qld is the professional association for all IR practitioners in Qld, it was founded in 1963 and continues to flourish.
-IRSQ has close to 400 members including academics, state and federal government HR and IR practitioners, officials of employer and union organisations, students, lawyers, advocates, consultants and tribunal members from both state and federal jurisdictions.
+Welcome to the Industrial Relations Society of Queensland (the Society).
+The Society was founded in 1963 as the professional association for all industrial relations practitioners in Queensland.
+We have a membership made up of academics, state and federal government, human resources practitioners, employer and union organisations, students, lawyers, industrial advocates, consultants, judicial officers and tribunal members from both state and federal jurisdictions.

 I am proud to be the President and join with all of the Management Committee members who volunteer their time generously to give back to their fields.
-The Management Committee meets monthly to discuss activities of the Society, as well as general industrial relations and membership matters.
-The Committee is made up of representatives from private practice, government, unions, employer organisations, the tertiary sector and the legal fraternity.
+The Management Committee meets regularly to discuss activities of the Society.
+The Society’s constitution ensures that the Management Committee is representative of the broader membership including members that are employee and employer representatives, academics, students, employers, state and federal government and general members.

-IRSQ exists to encourage education and research, and to provide members with opportunities to network, to learn and to develop skills as industrial relations practitioners to advance the community and capacity of industrial relations.
-One of IRSQ’s long standing observations, and strength, has been its nonpartisan approach to industrial relations practice in Qld, this too is reflected in our Management Committee membership.
+The Society exists to encourage education and research, and to provide members with opportunities to network, to learn and to develop skills as industrial relations practitioners.
+One of Society’s long standing observations, and strengths, has been its nonpartisan approach to industrial relations practice in this great state.
+This atmosphere of collegiality is reflected in the make-up and actions of our Management Committee membership.

 Ready access to information about current developments in industrial relations, through our online newsletter, The Advocate, and through the Journal of Industrial Relations.
 (JIR).